aniket-bhadra/react-query-server-state/README.md

   Example: Adding a product to a cart.
   - Client state involves managing interactions with cart.

+- **React Query is used to store only this server state not client state**
 ---

 ## Using Redux and React Query